 knee hurts when going down stairs but not up

-Knee Pain Descending Stairs: Causes & Relief
+Knee Pain Descending Stairs: Causes And Relief

 Are you experiencing knee pain when descending stairs?
 You’re not alone.
 Many individuals struggle with knee discomfort while going down stairs, which can significantly impact their daily activities.
 In this article, we will explore the causes of knee pain when descending stairs and provide strategies for finding relief.